When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Important points include:

 The last point is unique to baseball as seasons consist of mini three or four game series all year long over a lengthy 162-game schedule.
 That’s a lot of travel.
 In the latter half of a season fatigue can play a big role.
-This is crucial information and it’s most valuable in the first game of a new series as the travelling team is short on rest whereas the home team may have had a day off and spent time at home.
+This is crucial information and it’s most valuable in the first game of a new series as the traveling team is short on rest whereas the home team may have had a day off and spent time at home.

 Spotting a home underdog on the moneyline is an area punters always look for added value.
 Even if the home team is facing the visiting team’s ace pitcher, there are advantages to playing at home that can overcome this.